-- 2.1 Students placed in district programs will be given priority for available transportation.
+- 2.1 Students placed in district resource room programs will be given priority for available transportation.

 - 2.2 Where recommended by the Director – Learning Support Services and the Transportation Manager, students with special needs will be given transportation to and from school.
-The Director – Learning Support Services, in consultation with the Transportation Manager, may consider deploying a Teaching Assistant to allow the student to be transported safely.
+The Director – Learning Support Services, in consultation with the Transportation Manager, may consider deploying an Educational Assistant to support student safety during transportation

 - 2.3 Where students with Special Needs cannot be transported safely due to medical and/or behavioural issues, parent(s)/guardian(s) will be asked to transport their child.

-- 2.4 When, in the opinion of the Director – Learning Support Services and the Transportation Manager, a restraint device is required to ensure the safety of a student rider on the bus, written parental/guardian permission will first be obtained.
+- 2.4 When, in the opinion of the Director – Learning Support Services and the Transportation Manager, a restraint device (eg. lap belt, harness) is required to ensure the safety of a student rider on the bus, written parental/guardian permission will first be obtained.
 Parent(s)/guardian(s) who do not grant permission in these circumstances will be asked to transport their child.

 - 2.5 On the recommendation of the Director – Learning Support Services, a student who suffers from a severe physical handicap may be given transportation to and from school, where practical.
 Where not practical, the parent(s)/guardian(s) will be asked to transport their child.

-- 2.6 Courtesy rides may be provided to siblings who accompany Special Education students attending a district program, if space and scheduling permit.
+- 2.6 Courtesy rides may be provided to siblings who accompany students with special needs attending a district resource room program, if space and scheduling permit.